JaSt17/raaven_Pipeline/configs/README.md

 # Detailed Explanation of the Config Script

-This config script holds **six dictionaries**, one for every step of the pipeline.
+This config scripts hold **six dictionaries**, one for every step of the pipeline.
 This document provides detailed information on each parameter and how to set them.

+---

+## Config Files

+This directory contains **8 config scripts** that were used for the analysis of different sequencing data:

+- **config_BRAVE**: Config for the re-analysis of the sequencing data from the [BRAVE study](https://www.biorxiv.org/content/10.1101/335372v1.full.pdf)
+- **config_Example**: Config for the example data that was published with this pipeline
+- **config_p005**: Config for the analysis of the library created with the same reference as in BRAVE but with a fragment length of 7 amino acids
+- **config_p006**: Config for the analysis of the library created using NNK random creation of fragments with a length of 7 amino acids
+- **config_p007**: Config for the analysis of the library created with new sequences chosen by rational design, with a fragment length of 7 amino acids
+- **config_undetermined_***: All three configs only contain the config for **S2**, since we used them to rerun **S2** of the pipeline to look for missed fragments and barcodes in the undetermined sequencing data.
+This was necessary because almost 90% of the reads were undetermined.

 ---